-This is article is part of the Undisrupted series, a series of articles detailing our troop's response to the current COVID-19 situation, allowing training to continue even when physical CCA sessions have been postponed showing that our troop is truly prepared and unwavered even in the face of the pandemic.
+This article is part of the Undisrupted series, a series of articles detailing our Troop's response to the current COVID-19 situation, allowing training to continue even when physical CCA sessions have been postponed showing that our Troop is truly prepared and unwavered even in the face of the pandemic.

 By Lucas Loh

-In the previous article, it was highlighted how effective our troop's Proficiency Badge Elective System is in providing the necessary structure and scaffolding to help our scouts bring glory to our troop.
-In this article, the spotlight will be our two of these electives, the Naturalist and Conservator badge, to illustrate how our PBE program has managed to allow our scouts a deeper understanding in pursuit of their badges.
+In the previous article, it was highlighted how effective our Troop's Proficiency Badge Elective System is in providing the necessary structure and scaffolding to help our Scouts bring glory to our Troop.
+In this article, the spotlight will be on two of these electives, the Naturalist and Conservator badge, to illustrate how our PBE program has managed to allow our Scouts a deeper understanding of their respective topics in pursuit of their badges.

 The first key lacking area was the time scope of both badges.
-In the Conservator Badge, a survey of 2 different areas, was required, with sketch maps and discussions on the Past and present land utilization.
+In the Conservator badge, a survey of 2 different areas was required with map sketches and discussions on the past and present land utilisations.
 This is a key focus as urban development in land-scarce Singapore often puts urban planners in conflict with conservationists.
-Hence, the badge requirements were extended to focus on Chek Jawa and Pekan Quarry in Pulau Ubin specifically, to allow scouts to exemplify the history of Pulau Ubin from a mining town, to a target for development, before finally achieving its status as a conservation area in Singapore.
+Hence, the badge requirements were extended to focus on Chek Jawa and Pekan Quarry in Pulau Ubin specifically to allow Scouts to exemplify the history of Pulau Ubin from a mining town, to a target for development, before finally achieving its status as a conservation area in Singapore.

-For the Naturalist Badge, a study of the natural history (i.e. plant and animals) for at least 3 months, of either a piece of seashore, sand dune, rocks or garden/vegetation.
+For the Naturalist badge, a study of the natural history (i.e. plant and animals) for at least 3 monthsof either a piece of seashore, sand dune, rocks, garden, or vegetation.
 However, such a short timeframe is often not sufficient for observable changes to landforms to occur in the geological timescale.
-Hence, the troop came up with additional requirements in order to ensure that this learning objective is met by extending the study using satellite images over years and decades.
-By allowing our scouts to understand how the environment itself is shaped before it shapes the flora and fauna around it, they are able to form a more holistic picture of the interactions between the environment, biosphere, and man.
+Hence, the Troop came up with additional requirements in order to ensure that this learning objective was met by extending the study using satellite images over years and decades.
+By allowing our Scouts to understand how the environment itself was shaped before it shapes the flora and fauna around it, they were able to form a more holistic picture of the interactions between the environment, biosphere, and man.

 Hence, the use of Google Earth not only broadens our spatial perspectives, but also temporal perspectives, two key dimensions all geographers must be able to make use of.

-In addition, even in the relatively large expanse of untouched nature that is our Nature Reserves in Singapore, many landforms often experience muted development as many processes such as erosion and deposition are disrupted by the nearby urban environment through factors such as the Urban Heat Island effect, channelization of rainwater and concretization of urban fringes.
-By allowing our scouts to study globally, they are able to better appreciate the natural processes first by seeing how an absence of man produces different patterns in nature, as compared to the highly artificial environment we are used to in nature such as Bishan River.
+In addition, even in the relatively large expanse of untouched nature that is our Nature Reserves in Singapore, many landforms often experience muted development as many processes such as erosion and deposition are disrupted by the nearby urban environment through factors such as the Urban Heat Island effect, channelisation of rainwater and concretisation of urban fringes.
+By allowing our Scouts to study globally, they are able to better appreciate the natural processes first by seeing how the absence of man produces different patterns in nature, as compared to the highly artificial environment we are used to in nature such as Bishan River.

 A mindmap produced by one of our Scouts, Audric Tan from Rhino Patrol.